 Why Mental Illnesses In Teenagers Need To Be Talked About

 Mental illness was and has been a taboo in our world.
 Especially, with the teens.
-What you may feel are just teenage or adolescent tantrums can actually be the onset of serious mental illness.
+But it is something that you must talk about, without any sense of shame.

 Here's why you need to talk about mental illness in your teen kid

 - Research shows that 60 million Indians suffer from mental disorders

 - Common signs of depression in teens include irritability and anger

 - It should be a topic that is brought up and discussed freely in home

 Recent research shows that at least 60 million Indians suffer from mental disorders.
 Mental illness is the one of the common disorders in India, and yet, it remains an untouched and taboo topic for most.
 For a lot of us, it remains nothing more than a topic in our biology books, never once being discussed or brought up at the dinner table.
 While this may be true to some extent, because it is considered a "taboo" topic, but is it also because we are so unaware, and hence, oblivious to it?